InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

-Contributors are the life blood of Inner Source projects: Every project that is run as an Inner Source project comes both with the promise and with the ultimate goal of expanding their development team beyond the original founders, tapping into the potential for further collaborators amongs users (also sometimes referred to as customers in corporations) of that project.
+Contributors are the life blood of Inner Source projects: Every project that is run as an Inner Source project comes both with the promise and with the ultimate goal of expanding their development team beyond the original founders, tapping into the potential for further collaborators amongst users (also sometimes referred to as customers in corporations) of that project.

 However what would motivate an individual developer to spend time on a project